 Then add the pork, and stir fry until mostly browned and remove from heat and set aside.

-In the same skillet, add another tbsp of oil if the pan is dry, and add broccoli.
+In the same skillet, add another tablespoon of oil if the pan is dry, and add broccoli.
 Cook on medium heat, covered for 1 minute.
 Uncover and stir fry for about 2 more minutes or until broccoli is tender, it should turn a bright green.

 Add pork back in to pan, and add oyster sauce and salt to taste.